mp285/hydrator/README.md

+Hydrator (will be) an [Electron] based desktop application to hydrate a Twitter ID dataset.
 This is (obviously) a work in progress.
 If you are interested in learning more please join us in [Slack].

 Install: